It's important to understand what unfair dismissal is by law. This is because different rights might apply depending on the circumstances.

 Constructive dismissal

-If an employee feels they have no choice but to resign because of something very serious their employer has done, they might be able to claim for 'constructive dismissal'.
+If an employee feels they have no choice but to resign because of something serious their employer has done, they might be able to claim for 'constructive dismissal'.

 The legal term is 'constructive unfair dismissal'.